uncrack-vault/android/README.md

 - With just one master password, users can easily access all of their login information and never have to worry about forgetting passwords or searching for lost information.

-- UnCrack can automatically fill login forms to save time and improve the user experience.

 - The app includes a secure password generator that can suggest stronger passwords and help users create unique and secure passwords for all their accounts.

 - The app has a simple and user-friendly interface that makes it easy for users to manage their login information and passwords.